elim723/cadtDash/README.md

 ## Usage

-First, put your file "mPowerExampleData.xlsx" in the pathtoextractedFolder\cadtDash-main folder.
+First, put your file "ExampleData.xlsx" in the pathtoextractedFolder\cadtDash-main folder.
+This Excel file must have three sheets in the following orders:
+- 'CT PE Studies' from PACS
+- Aidoc Studies from AIDoc
+- mPower from mPower

 Then, run the python script.
 ```bash